pulumi/terraform-provider-aws/website/docs/r/appflow_connector_profile.html.markdown

 Provides an AppFlow connector profile resource.

-For information about AppFlow flows, see the [Amazon AppFlow API Reference][1].
+For information about AppFlow flows, see the Amazon AppFlow API Reference.
-For specific information about creating an AppFlow connector profile, see the [CreateConnectorProfile][2] page in the Amazon AppFlow API Reference.
+For specific information about creating an AppFlow connector profile, see the CreateConnectorProfile page in the Amazon AppFlow API Reference.

 ## Example Usage